 With this feature, Tradervue allows you to analyze trading data based on liquidity.

 Liquidity reports can even be broken up by entry and exit points.

 Risk Analysis Reports

-Risk Analysis lets a trader see data regarding risk performance on trades.
+Risk Analysis lets you see data regarding risk performance on trades.

 Reports can be run by dollar value or dollar increment.

-You can give and receive feedback from the trading community on Tradervue about potential trades that could help mold you into a more effective trader.
+You can give and receive feedback from the community about potential trades to help mold you into a more effective trader.

 No information appears on the social media platform without your permission.

 Tradervue is a legit trade journaling platform that offers a unique blend of powerful analysis tools as well as social media elements.

 It’s everything you’d expect from a trade journal and much more.